Skip to main content

 Be sure to take advanced math and science courses.

 Because you’ll have to go to medical school to become a radiologist, it’s important to start your math and science training while in high school.
-Courses such as biology, chemistry, calculus, or statistics can all demonstrate your interest in the field.
+Courses such as biology, chemistry, calculus, and statistics can all demonstrate your interest in the field.
 Take AP courses when possible so that colleges see that you’re also challenging yourself.

 Intern, volunteer, or participate in other pre-med activities.